• Customer rating: 4,8

 Autor: Rolf van Zanten Date: 17 January 2025 Update: 17 January 2025 Reading time: 4 min

-There is also a relationship between government bond yields and the gold price.
-When the Federal Reserve announced in March 2020 that it would lower interest rates, bond yields fell to a record low.
-This occurs because bond prices rise when interest rates drop.
-Investors, receiving little interest on their savings, prefer to buy bonds.
-For the same reason, other investors choose gold over bonds.
+There is also a connection between government bond yields and the gold price.
+When the FED announced in March 2020 that it would lower rates, bond yields fell to a record low.
+This happens because bond prices rise when interest rates fall.

-Owning gold instead of government bonds offers the advantage that the value of gold is not influenced by government policies.
-Additionally, gold is traded globally and its trade is not restricted by international borders.
+Investors earn little interest on their savings and therefore prefer to buy bonds.
+For the same reason, other investors prefer gold over bonds.
+Holding gold instead of government bonds offers the advantage that the value of gold is not determined by government policy.
+In addition, gold is traded globally and its trade is not restricted by international borders.